 \subsection{Event-guided Video Frame Interpolation (VFI)}

 \textit{ \textbf{Insight} }: This task leverages the high temporal resolution of events and aims to estimate the non-linear motion information between frames, so as to insert latent frames between two consecutive frames.
-Based on how the VFI frameworks are learned, we categorize them into three types: supervised, weakly-supervised, and unsupervised methods, as shown in Tab.~\ref{tab:vfi_comparison}.
-The VFI results of some representative methods are visualized in Fig.\ref{fig:vfi-v}
+Based on how the VFI frameworks are learned, we categorize them into three types: supervised, weakly supervised, and unsupervised methods, as shown in Tab.~\ref{tab:vfi_comparison}.
+The VFI results of some representative methods are visualized in Fig.~\ref{fig:vfi-v}.

 \textbf{Supervised methods:} TimeLens~\cite{tulyakov2021time} is the first and representative work, which employs four modules to fuse features to achieve warping-based and synthesis-based interpolation (See Fig.~\ref{fig:vfi}(a)).
 A dataset with spatially aligned events and high-speed videos was also released.

-However, it has limitations in that 1) the optical flow estimated from events limits the warped frames, 2) the noisy events restrict the quality of optical flow, and 3) it is learned sequentially (\ie, not in an end-to-end manner).
+However, it has limitations in that 1) the optical flow estimated from events limits the warped frames; 2) the noisy events restrict the quality of optical flow; and 3) it is learned sequentially (\ie, not in an end-to-end manner).
 Therefore, training TimeLens is difficult, and errors are accumulated, degrading the performance.
 These problems are better addressed later on by Timelens++\cite{tulyakov2022time}, $A^2OF$~\cite{wu2022video}, and EFI-Net\cite{paikin2021efi}.

 In particular, Timelens++\cite{tulyakov2022time} proposes a framework, comprised of four modules including motion estimation, warping encoder, synthesis encoder, and fusion module, as depicted in Fig.~\ref{fig:vfi}(b).
 This method introduces multi-scale feature-level fusion and computes one-shot non-linear inter-frame motion, which could effectively be sampled for image warping based on events and frames. $A^2OF$~\cite{wu2022video} focuses on generating the anisotropic optical flow from events.
 However, such an approach cannot model the complicated motion in real-world scenes; therefore, $A^2OF$ employs the distribution masks for optical flow from events to achieve the intricate intermediate motion interpolation.